Skip to main content

 The songs, interviews, sounds and archive recordings have been woven together to create unique ballad podcasts.
 The group have been influenced by the radio ballad work of Charles Parker, Ewan MacColl and Peggy Seeger who made radio ballads about working class stories in the 1950s and ’60s for the BBC.

-In the first series, 5 episodes will tell the stories of
+The episodes tell the stories of

 1. The Town of Roundabouts: how the new town was delineated by new roads, roundabouts, concrete crocodiles, and the ever-so-controversial district numbering system.